 }

-new_arc_checker.py
+new_arc_checker.py and completed_novel_checker.py:

 - Re-add your CONFIG_PATH constant: